 Liora R. Halperin, University of Colorado Boulder

-Liora R. Halperin is an Assistant Professor in the Department of History at the University of Colorado Boulder and a core faculty member in the CU Program in Jewish Studies.
+Liora R. Halperin is an Assistant Professor in the Department of History and the Program in Jewish Studies at the University of Colorado Boulder.
 Her research focuses on Jewish cultural history, Jewish-Palestinian relations, language ideology and policy, and the politics surrounding nation formation in Palestine in the years leading up to the creation of the State of Israel in 1948.
 She is also a member of the advisory board for CU's Archive of Post-Holocaust American Judaism, and affiliated faculty in Middle Eastern Studies at the CU Center for Asian Studies.

 Halperin received her Ph.D. from UCLA's history department.
 In 2011-2012 she was the Blaustein Postdoctoral Fellow at Yale University.
 In 2012-2013 she was an Assistant Professor of Near Eastern Studies and Judaic Studies at Princeton University, where she taught courses on Israel/Palestine, Modern Jewish History, and Middle Eastern History.

 She received her undergraduate degree at Harvard in History and Near Eastern Languages and Civilizations and has held additional visiting affiliations at U.C.
 Berkeley, the Hebrew University in Jerusalem, and Harvard.

 My first book, Babel in Zion: Jews, Nationalism and Language Diversity in Palestine, 1920-1948, was published by Yale University Press in November 2014.

 Order a copy of the book here (Amazon)

 or here (Yale University Press)